 BVMS, CertSAO, CCRT, MRCVS, RCVS Recognised Advance Practitioner in Small Animal Orthopaedics

 David graduated from Glasgow veterinary school in 1981 and obtained his certificate in Small Animal Orthopaedics in 1991.
 David has worked in first opinion and orthopaedic referral practice throughout the UK.
 In 2009 David obtained his Certificate in Canine Rehabilitation from The Canine Rehabilitation Institute in the USA.
 He currently owns and runs Physio-Vet, a dedicated small animal physiotherapy practice in Cheshire, UK.
 David has lectured on animal rehabilitation and physiotherapy at many national and international conferences.
 David’s particular interests are canine sports medicine and the management of chronic musculoskeletal diseases such as canine osteoarthritis and degenerative myelopathies.
-In 2015 David co-authored a book with Isobel, entitled Practical Physiotherapy for Small Animal Practice.
+In 2015 David co-authored a book, entitled Practical Physiotherapy for Small Animal Practice.

 Carly has worked in veterinary practice since she was 18, qualifying as a Registered Veterinary Nurse in 2012.
 Carly is passionate about weight management and supporting dogs rehab.
 She enjoys positive dog training, especially helping children to have a positive relationship with their dogs through her Dog Training 4 kids business.
 She owns two mix breed terriers, Misty, who enjoys agility and Eddy, who loves therapy work.
 Carly also has a cheeky pony ‘Moose’.